 Option #1: If it makes sense for you, take the Metro!
 Union Station is the main transportation hub, so many lines, both Metro and Amtrak, stop there.
 Cheap and easy - no parking at all!
 Just take the train to Union Station, walk out to the main entrance on Alameda, and find us!

 Option #2: We suggest parking at Union Station.
 If you park in the underground lot off of Vignes, it should be $8 for the day.
 Parking on the Alameda, or 'front' side of Union Station costs about $16 for the day.
-If you want to park near Union Station, the website below provides a good list of what is available in the area, just know that there is really no free or street parking anywhere nearby, and it will probably cost between $8 and $20 to park for the duration of the tour.
+If you want to park in other spots near Union Station, the website below provides a good list of what is available in the area, just know that there is really no free or street parking anywhere nearby, and it will probably cost between $8 and $20 to park for the duration of the tour.

 More info on parking options at Union station here and here.

 We will be meeting outside, on the left side of Union Station (if looking at the building from Alameda), and will be there doing intros, and checking out the building, until about 20 minutes past our meet time.
 From Union Station, we will walk through Chinatown, Olvera Street, Downtown LA and end in Little Tokyo.
 If you need to drop out early, at any point, you can go back to any Gold or Red Line station and take the train back to your car.
 A more detailed itinerary will be emailed to those that RSVP.